Announcing Chicken Week

 - Buy a whole chicken – Buying a whole chicken and cutting it in to pieces is usually cheaper than buying chicken pieces that are pre-cut.
 Retailers increase price based on how much labor put into butchering and packaging.

 - Buy dark meat – Boneless, skinless chicken breast is probably the most popular type of chicken.
 But you can save a lot of money by purchasing dark meat, namely chicken legs and thighs.
+Learn how to make the best baked chicken thighs.

 - Stock up when prices are low – If you can find chicken on sale, purchase a larger amount and freeze it for future use.